Tomorrow Beauty, treatments with scientifically proven effectiveness,

 What are legumes?

-Legumes are “seed” vegetables: these are beans, soybeans, dried white beans (lingot, mogette), red beans (azuki), mung beans, lentils (green, coral), lupin and peas (split, chickpea, dried).
+Legumes are "seed" vegetables: they are beans, soybeans, dried white beans (lingot, mogette), red beans (azuki), mung beans, lentils (green, coral), lupin and peas (split, chickpea, dried).

 What are oilseeds?